LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   examples folder on GitHub.

   ..
 Important::
-     This Block hasn't been maintained nor tested for a while, it is not sure that it still works as expected !
-On the long-term, it should be replaced by another Block.
+     This Block has not been maintained or tested recently.
+Its current behavior is not verified.
+A maintained implementation should replace it.

   ..
 Warning::
-     This Block cannot run with CUDA versions greater than 11.3 !
+     This Block cannot run with CUDA versions greater than 11.3.
 This is due to a deprecation in pycuda, and is unlikely to be fixed anytime soon in Crappy or pycuda.